Degradation of domains with sequential field application: Domain dynamics

 Another possibility is to consider a stripe domain.
 In this case $\Omega$ is given by a rectangular region of size $L \times L_i$.
 We repeat the same protocol for this case, by choosing $L_i$ and $L_0$ so that the initial and final domains in the nucleation-like numerical step have the same area compared to the circular case.
-We then apply $N_{DC}=10$ cycles to both systems and we compute the domain area in both cases as a function of time, as shown in Fig.~\ref{fig:dcdata}.
-To emulate the way in which velocities are obtained in the experiments, we select one area point per DC cycle (the last one of each cycle, after the relaxation time).
+We then apply $N_{DC}=10$ \nccom{pulses} to both systems and we compute the domain area in both cases as a function of time, as shown in figure~\ref{figure2_dcdata_stripe}.
+To emulate the way in which velocities are obtained in the experiments, we select one area point per DC \nccom{pulse} (the last one of each cycle, after the relaxation time).
 We fit these points with a linear function, and the slope of this fit gives the domain wall velocity.
-For both domain geometries, the computed velocities during DC cycles are the same within numerical errors, and give $\overline{v}_{DC}=0.010$.
-In Fig.~\ref{fig:dcdata} \nccom{b) and e)}, it can be seen that the fitting curve of these points has a barely distinguishable slope, compared to the slope of the function describing the effective radius or length of the domains as a function of time.
+For both domain geometries, the computed velocities during DC \nccom{pulses} are the same within numerical errors, and give $\overline{v}_{DC}=0.010$.
+In figure~\ref{figure2_dcdata_stripe} b) and e), it can be seen that the fitting curve of these points has a barely distinguishable slope, compared to the slope of the function describing the effective radius or length of the domains as a function of time.

-\nccom{To study the effect of negative fields, we follow a DC protocol for a field $-H_0$.
+To study the effect of negative fields, we follow a DC protocol for a field $-H_0$.
 We call to this protocol ODC, where the ``O'' stands for opposite.
-In this case, we obtain a shrinking velocity $\overline{v}^{\circ}_{ODC}=-0.013$ and $\overline{v}_{ODC}=-0.011$ for the bubble and stripe domains respectively, as can be seen in Fig.~\ref{fig:ODC}.
-The observation of larger velocities for shrinking domains motivates a deeper analysis that we address in the next section.}
+In this case, we obtain a shrinking velocity $\overline{v}^{\circ}_{ODC}=-0.013$ and $\overline{v}_{ODC}=-0.011$ for the bubble and stripe domains respectively, as shown in~\ref{fig:ODC}.
+The observation of larger velocities for shrinking domains motivates a deeper analysis that we address in the next section.